-This is the story of how we rewrote our Backbone-powered web application in AngularJS, resulting in nearly half the number of lines of code.
-(It's a love story.)
+This is the story of how we rewrote our Backbone-powered web application in AngularJS, using nearly half the number of lines of code.
+(It is a love story.)

 Our Time With Backbone

 In the beginning, there was spaghetti code.
 Then out of the chaos came Backbone, and it was good.
 Our data lived in Models which lived in Collections which were observed by Views, and our application grew.
 But with growth came complexity, and as we began to nest our Views in deeper layers, evil Zombie Views plagued us, and we despaired.

 Backbone promised a simplicity that eluded us in our real-world application:

 "In a finished Backbone app, you don't have to write the glue code that looks into the DOM to find an element with a specific id, and update the HTML manually — when the model changes, the views simply update themselves." – Backbone.js docs

 We found this statement misleading.

 View.render is a no-op, so the above would perhaps be better written: "...when the model changes, you are responsible for binding your view to the model’s change event and writing a render method that can be called each time this event fires, and make sure to unbind it when you’re done."

 For us, this was easier said than done.